National Institute of Standards and Technology (NIST)

 Last Updated: 04-02-01

-83 articles with National Institute of Standards and Technology (NIST)
+85 articles about National Institute of Standards and Technology (NIST)

 U.S. President Joe Biden nominated Arati Prabhakar, Ph.D., to be his science advisor.
 If confirmed by the Senate, Prabhakar will become the first woman, first person of color and the first immigrant to hold the position.

 New Benchmark Report from NIST, Baylor College of Medicine and DNAnexus Helps Provide Accurate Identification of Variants in Challenging Medically Relevant Genes

 Researchers from National Institute of Standards and Technology, Baylor College of Medicine and DNAnexus, Inc., together with other members of the Genome in a Bottle consortium, announce the publication of a comprehensive benchmark dataset comprising 273 challenging medically relevant autosomal genes that are associated with the development of diseases such as homocystinuria and spinal muscular atrophy.